tylerdh12/Project-4-Treehouse-FSJ/README.md

  ### Live Deployment
- - This project is hosted live using Netlify and github -- this project can be used/viewed at: https://gameshow.jsstack.dev
+ - This project is hosted live using Netlify and github
+   - Project can be used/viewed at: https://gameshow.jsstack.dev

  ### Version
   v.0.8 Beta